Transparent Peer Review

 “We want to test the appetite for transparent peer review in our communities by giving authors and reviewers the choice to display the review history of the article.
 We hope the community will find it useful, and we’re looking forward to seeing what level of uptake it gets.”

-The first two articles with transparent peer review have been published in Journal of Neural Engineering in early 2020:
+The first articles with transparent peer review were published in early 2020 in Journal of Neural Engineering:

 In Environmental Research Letters: